Customer runs over, kills Nevada manicurist after failing to pay

 Spencer said the car was a rental vehicle that had been stolen three weeks ago.
 The car was found abandoned at a nearby apartment complex.

-Police said they are investigating the death as a homicide.
-The suspect is described only as a white woman in her mid-20s.
+Police said they were investigating the death as a homicide.
+The suspect was described only as a white woman in her mid-20s.
 Investigators were going through surveillance video to try to identify her.

 The Associated Press contributed to this report.